-During winter, they might have illumination event at night.
+During winter, they might have illumination events at night.
 Check out the calendar here.
-Take note that if you are driving there during winter, you’ll want to prepare with snow tyres.
-We tried heading out without snow tyres and had to turn around due to icy conditions on the road.
+Take note that if you are driving there during winter, you’ll want to prepare with snow tires.
+We tried heading out without snow tires and had to turn around due to icy conditions on the road.

 What to eat in Karuizawa